swindlesmccoop/terminal-flirt/README.md

-## Have your terminal flirt with you
+# Have your terminal flirt with you

+## Configuration
+Edit `config.h` and uncomment the line with the girl type you want.
+You can also disable colors by commenting out the `COLORIZE` definition.

 ## Install
 ```